Pakistan PM Imran Khan wins trust vote; Opposition demands resignation | Politics

 Khan decided to take a vote of confidence after Shaikh was defeated in the Senate election by former prime minister Yusuf Raza Gilani.
 The Opposition demanded the Prime Minister's resignation after the debacle.

-Addressing the House after securing the trust vote, the 68-year-old cricketer-turned-politician thanked all lawmakers from his party and allies for supporting him.
+Addressing the House after securing the trust vote, the 68-year-old cricketer-turned-politician thanked all lawmakers from his Pakistan Tehreek-e-Insaf (PTI) party and allies for supporting him.

 Earlier, foreign minister Shah Mahmood Qureshi earlier tabled a single-point resolution that the House reposes confidence in Prime Minister Khan.

-Speaker Asad Qaiser announced the result, saying Prime Minister Khan had been elected to the post with 176 votes following the 2018 general elections. ''Today, he has secured 178 votes,'' he said.
+Speaker Asad Qaiser announced the result, saying Prime Minister Khan had been elected to the post with 176 votes following the 2018 general elections. ''Today, he has secured 178 votes,'' Qaiser said.

 Not impressed by the expected outcome of the floor test, top Opposition leaders demanded Khan's resignation and holding of fresh elections.